-The concept is simple: Pull together courses, get state approval, advertise the program, and enroll and graduate people, and
+The concept is simple: Pull together courses, get state approval, advertise the program, and enroll and graduate people, and employers will have a continuous roster of prospects.

 It usually doesn't work that way, however.
 The expectations of students and prospective employers, for example, are frequently not realistic.
 Faculty, who have never been involved in small business, find themselves teaching courses to students who sometimes know less about their own fathers' enterprises than others in the class.
 Without careful direction, everyone is disillusioned.
 Balance and perspective, in other words, are essential.